nutanix-japan/ntnxtraining1121/examplelab6/examplelab6.rst

  * Compressed-Container
  * NotCompressed-Container

- Task 2: Formatting the New Virtual Disks .........................................
+Formatting the New Virtual Disks .........................................

 In this task you will format the newly added virtual disks in your Windows virtual machine so that you can write a large file to each of the new virtual disks.